EthanSansom/phinterval/README.md

 [![R-CMD-check](https://github.com/EthanSansom/phinterval/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/EthanSansom/phinterval/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-{phinterval} is a package for representing and manipulating time spans that may contain gaps.
+phinterval is a package for representing and manipulating time spans that may contain gaps.
 It implements the `<phinterval>` (think “potentially-holey-interval”) vector class, designed as an extension of the [{lubridate}](https://lubridate.tidyverse.org/) `<Interval>`, to